jangabrielsson/hc3emu/README.md

 ## Common Issues

-1. **Missing Credentials**: Ensure URL, USER, and PASSWORD are configured when not in offline mode
+1. **Missing Credentials**: Ensure URL, USER, and PASSWORD are configured when not in offline mode.
+If the emulator fails calling the HC3 (unathorized), it will block further requests.
+This to prevent that the HC3 blocks to emulator IP due to too many failed login requests...
+Fix credentials, and restart the emulator.
 2. **File Permissions**: Check write permissions for state and save files
 3. **Proxy Conflicts**: Use unique proxy names or remove existing proxies